Credit Card Authorization Form Templates [Download]

 What is a credit card authorization form?

-A credit card authorization form is a legal document, signed by a cardholder, that grants a merchant permission to charge their credit card for a fixed amount indefinitely.
+A credit card authorization form is a document, signed by a cardholder, that grants a merchant permission to charge their credit card for a period of time as written in that document.
 The form is often used to give businesses the ongoing authority to charge the cardholder on a recurring basis — whether that’s monthly, quarterly, or more sporadically.

 Accept chip cards and Apple Pay everywhere.